 $SECONDSoptional: This parameter sets a sleep timer between downloads.
 The default value (if -s isn’t set) is 0.5 seconds.
 It was added because some systems block the script from downloading when it’s too fast.
 Try playing around with this parameter if the script doesn’t download everything at once.

 - pause: This pauses the command window to let you see what has been done.
 Without this pause, the window will close as soon as the script ends.
 If the script is automated, this pause should be removed

 - -i: Ignore already downloaded files.
 (If -k is not set, the files will be deleted on the server)

 If you execute the program for the first time, we recommend using the parameter -k to make sure everything works fine without losing the soundfiles from the server.

-Worst case scenario without -k would be something like the soundfile was downloaded and deleted on the server but the file is corrupt on the local machine and no way to get back the original soundfile.
+The worst case scenario without -k would be something like the soundfile was downloaded and deleted on the server, but the file is corrupt on the local machine, and no way to get back the original soundfile.